Digital Marketing Consultant

 • Add Answer-First blocks (40–60 words) at the top of each major section

-• Add a comprehensive FAQ section to each of the top 10 pages (use Prompt 23 from my Claude AI SEO prompts guide to generate this efficiently)
+• Add a comprehensive FAQ section to each of the top 10 pages (use Prompt 23 from the 47 SEO Prompts guide)

 • Add FAQPage schema markup to each FAQ section